-Week 1- Intro & Chapter 1 Nutrition, Food Choices and Health
+- Week 1- Intro & Chapter 1 Nutrition, Food Choices and Health

-Week 2- Chapter 2 Designing a Healthy Diet
+- Week 2- Chapter 2 Designing a Healthy Diet

-Week 3- Chapter 3 The Human Body: A Nutritional Perspective
+- Week 3- Chapter 3 The Human Body: A Nutritional Perspective

-Week 4- continue Chp 3; Exam 1
+- Week 4- continue Chp 3; Exam 1

-Week 5- Chapter 4 Carbohydrates
+- Week 5- Chapter 4 Carbohydrates

-Week 6- Chapter 5 Lipids
+- Week 6- Chapter 5 Lipids

-Week 7- Chapter 6 Proteins
+- Week 7- Chapter 6 Proteins

-Week 8- Chapter 7 Energy Balance and Weight Control; Exam 2
+- Week 8- Exam 2; Chapter 7 Energy Balance and Weight Control

-Week 9- Chapter 8 Vitamins
+- Week 9- Chapter 8 Vitamins

-Week 10- Chapter 9 Water and Minerals
+- Week 10- Chapter 9 Water and Minerals

-Week 11- Chapter 10 Nutrition: Fitness and Sports
+- Week 11- Exam 3; Chapter 13 Safety of Our Food Supply

-Week 12- Chapter 11 Eating Disorders; Exam 3
+- Week 12- Chapter 14 Nutrition during Pregnancy and Breastfeeding

-Week 13- Chapter 13 Safety of Our Food Supply
+- Week 13- Chapter 15 Nutrition in Infancy and Adolescence

-Week 14- Chapter 14 Nutrition During Pregnancy and Breastfeeding
+- Week 14- Chapter 16 Nutrition in Adulthood

-Week 15- Chapter 15 & 16 Nutrition from Infancy through Adulthood; Exam 4
+- Week 15- Exam 4

-Final (Comprehensive) Exam: Wednesday, May 9th at 9:30 am
+Final (Comprehensive) Exam: Thursday, May 16th at 9:30 am

-Thursday, April 12th is the last day to withdraw from the course with a grade of "W".
+Thursday, April 11th is the last day to withdraw from the course with a grade of "W".
 If circumstances require you to withdraw from this course, you must do so by that date.
 It is the student's responsibility to initiate the withdrawal with the registrar's office.
 Failure to officially withdraw will result in your receiving a grade of F.